WeekThor/AdminProtect/README.md

 ### Some bugs...
 If you specify ```5mo30m3mo``` player will be banned for 8 months and 30 minutes (```5mo``` + ```3mo``` gives 8 months).
 But ```5mo3mo30m``` doesn't work.

+## Prevent unblocking
+in beta....

+If player has `adminprotect.unban.except.<admin>`, he will not able to unban a player banned by &lt;admin&gt; (admin nick must be in lowercase).

+For example: `adminprotect.unban.except.console` will be prevent unblocking players banned by CONSOLE (`CONSOLE` can be changed in config.yml)